Four jailed for 25 years in Austria migrant death truck case

 The incident was the worst of its kind on the route across the Balkans taken by hundreds of thousands fleeing war and poverty in the Middle East, Africa and Asia.

-In his ruling Jadi said the leader of the smugglers ordered the driver not to open the doors of the Volvo freezer truck as it headed from the Serbian-Hungarian border towards Germany.
-The other three followed in cars and were in contact by phone during the journey.
+Sentencing the four for homicide and people smuggling, Jadi said Afghan Lahoo Samsooryamal - described by prosecutors as the ringleader - had ordered the driver not to open the doors of the Volvo freezer truck as it headed from the Serbian-Hungarian border toward Germany.

+He was in contact with Bulgarians Metodi Georgiev, Vencislav Todorov and Ivaylo Stoyanov, by phone during the journey.
+One of the Bulgarians drove the truck, the others followed it in cars.

 The temperature rose quickly soon after their departure and the air began to run out, Jadi said, but the driver could have stopped on the motorway to let air in, “anytime and anywhere”.

-All the victims had suffocated to death within a couple of hours after departure, Jadi said.
+All the victims had suffocated within a couple of hours after departure, Jadi said.
 “None of the accused did anything, they stayed passive,” he said.
 “This shows extreme cruelty.”

-Earlier, the accused, an Afghan described by prosecution as the leader of the people smuggling gang and his three Bulgarian accomplices, were led into the courtroom in handcuffs by armed police wearing face masks.
+Gabor Schmidt, the prosecutor in charge of the case, appealed against the jail terms, asking instead that the four be given life sentences.
+“The prosecution believes this is the only punishment that is appropriate,” he told the court.

+Lawyers for the four men told the court they would also appeal, seeking their acquittal on the homicide charges and lighter sentences for their convictions for people smuggling.

-In a statement posted on the court’s website on June 12 the court said the four men regretted what happened and said they had not wanted the victims to die.
+In a statement posted on the court’s website on June 12 the court said the four men regretted what had happened and said they had not wanted the victims to die.

+However, Samsooryamal, dressed in a short-sleeved shirt, smiled at reporters as he was led away from the courtroom.

-Gabor Schmidt, the prosecutor in charge of the case, said last July that as Europe’s migrant crisis peaked in 2015, the defendants had stepped up their operation to maximise profits.
+Schmidt said last July that as Europe’s migrant crisis peaked in 2015, the defendants had stepped up their operation to maximize profits.

 They were taking up to 100 people a day from Hungary to Austria or Germany, mostly along the M1 motorway connecting Budapest with Vienna.

-Note: (This version of the story corrects paragraph 7 to clarify who drove the truck)